-I’m quite sure that air filter was never reinstalled or replaced, and it’s a good bet the carb dashpots were bone-dry empty of oil, the points were badly burnt, the plugs worn and dirty.
+I don’t guess that air filter was ever reinstalled or replaced, and it’s a good bet the carburetor dashpots were bone-dry empty of oil, the points were badly burnt, the plugs worn and dirty.
 The radiator leaked.
 That neato chrome ring on the steering wheel was just for looks; the horn didn’t work.
 The brakes squeaked.
-The clutch chattered.
+The clutch chattered enough to shake the whole car.
 The rear axle howled.
-There was a hole near the top of the gas tank, and if it was quite full or the car was at the right (wrong) angle, well…good job Laurie had quit smoking.
+There was a hole near the top of the gas tank, and if it was quite full or the car was at the right (wrong) angle, well…good job Laurie wasn’t smoking.
 There was a panel of three Suntune gauges slung under the dashboard; engine temperature was one of them.
 I remember because the slightest uphill would cause it to climb fast enough to watch.
-“Ooh, look, it’s gonna get to 200!”
+“Ooh, lookit, it’s gonna get to 220!”
 I said one day near the top of a not-very-steep three blocks.
 Laurie wasn’t as amused: “Stop it!
-You don’t know what’ll happen if it hits 200!
+You don’t know what’ll happen if it hits 220!
 Maybe the engine blows up!”
 The car was a tired old hoss, always near the ragged edge of at least one kind of breakdown.
 With a job that centred round driving, I’m sure car failure was on a long list of fears constantly hanging above Laurie’s head.

-The Beetle’s bright yellow paint was a bit dull and chalky, and it had nose rust, but the car was reasonably clean and straight.
+The Beetle’s bright yellow paint was a bit dull and chalky, and it had some nose rust, but the car was reasonably clean and straight.
 This was the first VW I got to ride in, and it came at a perfect time: I’d just discovered and fallen (hard) for the “Herbie” movies.
 Here’s me with my Pinewood Derby Herbie:

 One day someone rear-ended the Beetle and convexed the engine cover.
 A light blue one from a later-model car was swapped on.
 Wrong colour, but it had the four sets of air louvers, which I thought looked better than the two sets on the original ’71 panel.

 By and by the Beetle went away.
 I don’t recall the circumstances or the proximate cause, but its replacement was a 1971 Jeep Wagoneer.
 This was much more like my folks’ cars—column automatic, 360 V8 engine in front, power steering and brakes—but still a new experience, sitting up high like that.
-There were stretchy dark blue covers over the bench seats, and the armrests were a little crumbly, but the rest of the interior was in pretty good shape, including that nifty midmod instrument panel.
+There were stretchy dark blue covers over the bench seats, and the armrests were a little crumbly, but the rest of the interior was in pretty good shape, including the nifty midmod instrument panel.

 Moving parts everywhere had been lubricated, so door hinges and latches and locks, the ignition switch, dashboard controls, window winders, and other stuff worked without brute force.
-The transmission—a Turbo Hydramatic 400—still had a not-entirely-healthy whine in 2nd gear, but the overall effect was just marvellous.
+The transmission, a Turbo Hydramatic 400, still had a not-entirely-healthy whine in 2nd gear, but the overall effect was just marvellous.

 Laurie was over the moon.
 The first time she took me somewhere in the rejuvenated Jeep, she said “Look, watch this!”
 She shifted to Park, switched off the ignition, and as the engine obediently cut off she said “Park!
 Stop!”
 She no longer had to switch off the key with the transmission in gear to fight the engine’s run-on tendency.

 I don’t imagine feeding the big 4WD Jeep was very affordable, though, and when my folks decided to replace their cars, they sold Laurie the better of the two, the ’78 Caprice.
-It served her well, and sister and I got a close-up class in necessity-driven applied frugality: yes, there were rust spots beginning to appear on the sheetmetal.
-No, they weren’t going to get fixed because that costs money.
+It served her well, and sister and I got a close-up class in applied frugality.
+Yes, there were rust spots beginning to appear on the sheetmetal; no, they weren’t going to get fixed.
 The tailpipe fell, and Laurie clambered under the car with an unbent wire shirt hanger to lash it up again because shops cost money.